These simple sautéed green beans are cooked in butter with salt, pepper, and garlic. They're so delicious and ready in 20 minutes!

-I make green beans often.
-I enjoy green beans with bacon, roasted green beans, and green beans almondine.
-I especially like this easy recipe for sauteed green beans.
+I cook green beans often.
+I enjoy green beans with bacon, roasted green beans, and Chinese green beans (they are super flavorful!).
+I especially like this easy recipe for sautéed green beans and make it almost every week.
 It's ready fast, and I love its tender-crisp texture and buttery flavor.
 The crushed red peppers add a nice touch visually and in terms of flavor.

 Ingredients

-- Unsalted butter: I love using creamy European butter, but any butter will be great.
+- Unsalted butter: I love using creamy European-style butter.

 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work, although freshly minced tastes better.